Welrod: Design

 The Welrod takes the form of a 1.25 in cylinder, about 12 in long.
-The rear section of the cylinder contains the bolt, the middle section, the vented (16–20 ports) barrel and expansion chamber for the barrel and the front section, the baffles (rubber) and wipes of the suppressor.
+The rear section of the cylinder contains the bolt, the middle section, the vented (16–20 ports) barrel and expansion chamber for the barrel and the front section, the baffles and (rubber) wipes of the silencer.
 There is a knurled knob at the rear that serves as the bolt handle, which unlocks when rotated 90 degrees.
-The magazine is also the grip and can be removed for ease of hiding.
+The magazine doubles as the grip and can be removed for ease of hiding.
 The exclusion of a pistol grip was apparently done to help conceal the weapon's purpose and in some groups it was called a "bicycle pump" due to its innocuous look with the magazine/grip removed.

-The Welrod is provided with sights marked with luminescent paint for use in low light conditions.
+The Welrod is provided with sights marked with luminescent paint for use in low-light conditions.
 The Mk I manual states: "It is accurate up to 30 yd in daylight or 20 yd on a fairly light night but is most effective when fired in contact with the target".
 The muzzle end of the gun is ground slightly concave to minimise noise during a contact shot; this may have also improved grip against the target, decreasing the chance of missing.

-The ported barrel of the Welrod serves two purposes, it releases the powder gases gradually into the rear of the suppressor, reducing the sound of firing and it reduces the velocity of the bullet to subsonic speeds (especially important in the 9 mm version since the standard 9 mm loading is supersonic).
+The ported barrel of the Welrod serves two purposes; it releases the powder gases gradually into the rear of the silencer, reducing the sound of firing, and it reduces the velocity of the bullet to subsonic speeds.
+This is especially important in the 9 mm version because the standard 9 mm loading is supersonic.
 The metal baffles and rubber wipes that follow the barrel serve to further slow the gases of firing, releasing them over a longer period of time and avoiding the sharp explosion that occurs when high pressure powder gases are suddenly released to the atmosphere.

-The Welrod uses a bolt-action design because it is simple, reliable and quiet.
+The Welrod uses a bolt-action design because it is simple, reliable, and quiet.
 The bolt-action has only the noise of the firing pin hitting the primer, and the bolt can be cycled quietly.
 Magazines of six and eight rounds were produced.